 Angela works as both a registered dietitian and a registered clinical counsellor.
 She started her career as a dietitian in 2002, after graduating with a degree in Applied Human Nutrition from the University of Guelph and completing a dietetic internship at St. Paul’s Hospital in Vancouver.
 Most of Angela’s nutrition work has been with clients who want to improve their relationship with food.
 Through this, she became increasingly interested in the complexity of how people make changes.
 Wanting to help people with how to change as much as what to change, she graduated from UBC with a Masters of Counselling Psychology in 2013.
 Angela has worked as a counsellor in a residential eating disorders treatment program since 2011.
 She currently works primarily in private practice, offering clients nutrition counselling, psychological counselling, or an integration of both.
 Her psychological counselling work draws from emotion-focused therapy, cognitive behavioural therapy, dialectical behaviour therapy, self-compassion research, and Brene Brown’s research on resilience in the face of shame.

-* Please note: Trixie Hennessey is now only available by distance for Parent Support and Family Therapy using an EFFT-based model for supporting family members with Eating Disorders in effective ways. * Trixie uses an integrative approach rooted in interpersonal neurobiology, narrative therapy, emotion focused family therapy, mindfulness based practice and attachment theory.
+* Please note: Trixie Hennessey is now only available by distance for Parent Support and Family Therapy using an EFFT-based model which offers support and coaching to family members of loved ones suffering from an ED. * Trixie uses an integrative approach rooted in interpersonal neurobiology, narrative therapy, emotion focused family therapy, mindfulness based practice and attachment theory.
 Her therapeutic approach flows from the knowledge and understanding that the therapeutic relationship itself is one of the most powerful predictors of positive outcomes for clients.
 Trixie holds a core belief in the power of relationships to heal and transform.
 She is dynamic, supportive, and empathetic with her clients in her efforts to move them toward a greater sense of mastery within their lives.
 Her warm and inviting style provides a positive context within which to explore new ways of connecting.
 Trixie is the proud parent of two amazing children.
 Trixie currently holds the position of Program Coordinator for Woodstone Residence Treatment Program.
 Woodstone Residence is the first publicly funded eating disorders treatment center in Canada.Trixie worked closely with Looking Glass Foundation and Dr. Laird Birmingham to create and implement a therapeutic model for treatment of eating disorders.